Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 |`&&`|logical *and*|
 |`||`|logical *or*|

 The logical operators produce either 0 or 1 as their result.
-Often, the operands will have values of 0 or 1, but this isn’t a requirement; the logical operators treat any nonzero operand as a true value and any zero operand as a false value.
+Often, the operands will have values of 0 or 1, but this isn't a requirement; the logical operators treat any nonzero operand as a true value and any zero operand as a false value.

 The logical operators behave as follows: